pewresearch/django_learning/docs_source/utils/sampling_and_coding/projects.rst

 -------------------------------

 Projects are specified as JSON configuration files, and they define all of the questions you want to ask about the documents you're coding.
+They should be stored in one of your ``settings.DJANGO_LEARNING_PROJECTS`` folders.
 They have the following components:

 Instructions
 ============